 What is the reason behind it?

-The reason is that they do not have an incredible story to sell and connect with the audience.
+They do not have an incredible story to sell and connect with the audience consistently.

 With several freelance writers competing for the position, it may be tricky for you to get the part; however, it is not impossible.